-Making sure you plan ahead, and time your student visa application is critical to the success of the process.
+Making sure you plan ahead and time your student visa application appropriately is critical to the success of the process.
 Your student visa can be denied if you apply for it after the program start date on your I-20 or DS-2019 form.

-You may be able to overcome such a denial if your institution can verify that you will still be permitted to enroll and register for courses at the time you are able to enter the United States.
+You might be able to overcome such a denial if your institution can verify that you will still be permitted to enroll and register for courses at the time you are able to enter the United States.

-Consular officers do not expect you to have liquid assets to cover your entire program duration, but you will need to have enough to cover the expenses for at least your first academic year.
+Consular officers do not expect you to have sufficient liquid assets to cover your entire program duration, but you will need to have enough to cover the expenses for at least your first academic year.

-Depending on the reason(s) and your consulate, you may be able to reapply for your visa once you have collected documentation to overcome the denial.
-Your Designated School Official (DSO) may be able to assist you if the reason is directly related to your I-20 form and admission.
+Depending on the reasons and your consulate, you might be able to reapply for your visa once you have collected documentation to overcome the denial.
+Your Designated School Official (DSO) might be able to assist you if the reason is directly related to your I-20 form and admission.
 If the denial is for any other reason, consider seeking assistance from an immigration attorney.